SilverHalf/mount-balrior/ura/strategy.md

 # Recommended Ura Strategy

 > The following is a strategy that works in Legendary Mode.
-You can use the same strategy in Challenge Mode in order to already practice for transitioning to LM at some point.
+You can use the same strategy in Challenge Mode in order to already practice for transitioning to Legendary at some point.

 There a few different ways to play Ura.
-We focus on the following few cornerstones:
+This guide focuses on the following cornerstones:
 - Using numbered Toxic Geysers,
 - Supports doing as many double drops as feasable with Bloodstone Shards,
 - Having at least 2-3 Power based dps for Titanspawn Geysers.